 Can I save or download the results of a search?

-From an individual bibliographic/metadata details page you can export the metadata to Endnote or save it in RIS, Excel, CSV, or XML format.
+From an individual bibliographic/metadata record page you can export the metadata to Endnote or save it in RIS, CSV/Excel, XML, or JSON format.
 You also have the option to generate a citation for the record in various formats, including MLA, APA, Chicago, and BibTeX.

-How can I view the details about a data Project/Collection/Dataset?
+How can I view details about a data object?

-By clicking the title of the Project/Collection/Dataset in the results list you will be directed to the record, providing bibliographic information, data accessibility options, as well as citation format and metadata export options.
+By clicking the title from the results list you will be directed to the record, which provides bibliographic information, data accessibility options, as well as citation format and metadata export options.

-How can I access a dataset from DDE?
+How can I access a data object from DDE?

-Clicking the DOI link either from the results screen or from the detailed citation page will direct you to the location in which the data creator is hosting the data.
+Clicking the DOI link either from the results screen or from the Full Record page will direct you to the location where the data creator is hosting the data.

 What are the benefits of having a DDE account?

 A DDE account allows you to save searches, set up alerts, and create and export lists in multiple formats including CSV and XML.
 Account registration is not mandatory, but it enables more interactive features and customization.